1639 – Lord Deputy Thomas Wentworth imposes the Black Oath of loyalty to Charles I on all Ulster Scots over the age of 16.

 1921 – IRA Ambush at Ballyvaughan of 10 members of the British 8th Royal Marine Battalion RMLI under command of a Sgt.
 At least 2 RMB killed and 2 RMB wounded.

-1966 – The Ulster Volunteer Force declares war on the Irish Republican Army in Northern Ireland.
+1966 – The Ulster Volunteer Force declares war on the Irish Republican Army in the north of Ireland.

-1980 – Taoiseach Charles Haughey and Prime Minister Margaret Thatcher meet in London (and later in Dublin on December 8), and agree to consider ‘the totality of relationships within these islands’.
+1980 – Taoiseach Charles Haughty and Prime Minister Margaret Thatcher meet in London (and later in Dublin on 8 December), and agree to consider ‘the totality of relationships within these islands’.

 1981 – At 2:11 am, Raymond McCreesh dies on hunger strike in the H Blocks of Long Kesh Prison.
 Later, the same day at 11:29 pm, he is joined in death by his friend and fellow hunger-striker, Patsy O’Hara.